-Quizzes: Quizzes will be given weekly in order to provide low-level assessment of related 'chunks' of material learned throughout the week.
-Quiz problems are taken from the exact same pool of problems as the homework assignments.
-Problems are chosen randomly from the pool, but all topics in a quiz have their own pool, so students will all be tested directly on the material covered that week.
-Students have 100 minutes to take a quiz, and it must be done in one sitting.
-They may be taken up to two times, and MyMathLab will record the better result of the two attempts.
+Quizzes: Quizzes will be given weekly in order to provide low-level assessment and summary of related 'chunks' of material learned throughout the week.
+Quiz problems are taken from similar pool of problems as the homework assignments.
 Quizzes are not dropped and cannot be made up.

-Discussions: Discussion boards are available in Blackboard(named in their appropriate content area) that serve as an opportunity for students to process information together.
+Discussions: Discussion boards are available in Blackboard (named in their appropriate content area) that serve as an opportunity for students to process information together.
 In these boards students will find a generic social forum, as well as forums for students to post their own questions.
 There are extra credit opportunities for students who prove themselves helpful to the rest of the class in the discussion boards, though outside of this aspect, social and peer-tutoring boards are not graded.